quaeris-tv/filament-nested-resources/README.md

 If you do not want this, you can set `shouldRegisterNavigationWhenInContext` to false in the child resource.

 ### Notes

-You cannot use a child resource for multiple parents, however, you can can have multiple resources pointing to the same model.

 Just make sure you set a custom slug for the resources so that it builds unique routes.